kennethlarsen/lannister/README.md

 `lannister src/` runs the the technical debt check on dir src/ and returns a report.md at current path.

+If you want to change the path of the report.md you can use the output flag (`-o`) to change this.

+`lannister src/ -o reports/`

 Do this before your sprint planning sessions and remember to pay your technical debt in every sprint.
 If not, the Iron Bank will kill you.

 ## Current rules